About the Author

 For smaller to medium based manufacturer companies, an MRP system is usually more than enough as it meets the requirements, whereas larger businesses may need more integration and the greater functionality that comes with implementing an ERP.

-Elsum Engineering is one business that opted to go for ERP and they found first-hand how investing in technology can alter your business.
-With an increase in customer orders, they realised a system was needed that could meet these new challenges.
+Elsum Engineering is one business that opted to go for ERP, and they found first-hand how investing in technology can alter your business.
+With an increase in customer orders, they realized a system was needed that could meet these new challenges.